unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-blob-storage.md

 ### Union managed permissions

-The simplest, most flexible approach is to provide Union the ability to add roles assignments against the Azure storage account or storage container.
+The simplest, most flexible approach is to provide Union the ability to add roles assignments against the blob storage container.
+[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to assign roles to the blob storage container.
+These permissions should be scoped to the target container.
+Follow these steps to set up the required access:

-Assign the union Entra app registration created during data plane setup the Azure provided role `User Access Administrator` or create a custom role, scoped to the ACR instance, with the following permissions:
+1. Navigate to the Azure portal and locate the target VNet.
+2. In the VNet's access control (IAM) section, create a new role assignment.
+3. For the 'Assigned to' field, select the Union application's service principal.
+4. For the 'Role' field, you have two options:
+   a.
+Simplest approach: Assign the built-in Azure role 'User Access Administrator'.
+   b.
+Advanced approach: Create a custom role with the following specific permissions:
       * `Microsoft.Authorization/roleAssignments/write`
       * `Microsoft.Authorization/roleAssignments/delete`
       * `Microsoft.Authorization/roleAssignments/read`
       * `Microsoft.Authorization/roleDefinitions/read`

-With either approach, [creating a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) `scope`d to the storage account or storage container.
-Assign the union app as member / principal of the role assignment.
+5. Ensure the 'Scope' is set to the target blob storage container.
+6. Complete the role assignment process.

-Provide blob storage container resource ID to Union.
+7. Provide the blob storage container [resource ID](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.management.storage.models.resource.id) to Union support.

 ### Manage permissions directly

 Managing permissions directly is required if it is not desirable to grant role assigning permissions to Union.

-[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) assigning the `Storage Blob Data Contributor` role to the `unionrunner` user assigned identity scoped the blob storage container.
+[Create a role assignment]((https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)) assigning the `Storage Blob Data Contributor` role to the `unionrunner` user assigned identity scoped the blob storage container.

 Refer to [Azure portal's user assigned managed identitites](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.ManagedIdentity%2FuserAssignedIdentities) if assistance is required identifying the `unionrunner` user assigned managed identity within the same resource group as the Union data plane.